Home » Homestead Animals » How to Turn Raw Milk into Butter Using 4 Methods

 Store-bought raw cow’s milk can be a bit trickier, especially if you live in the US for some reason.
 The best way I’ve found is to pour the milk into a glass container with a spigot (like those lemonade canisters).
 Again, put your milk in the back of the refrigerator for a few days until there is a clear line between the milk and cream.
 Using the spigot, pour out the milk which will leave the cream behind.

-Separating Goat’s Milk
+Separating Sheep or Goat’s Milk

-Goat’s milk can be really tricky to separate.
+Sheep or goat’s milk can be really tricky to separate.
 Most people will suggest a separator to you and I’m going to be another one of those people.
 I’m not going to lie, they are pricey, but if you have goats and you want to make butter or coffee cream regularly, it’s worth the investment.

 If you don’t want to drop that kind of money, it can be done manually with a bit of patience.
 Pour one gallon of milk into a large shallow pan and leave it in the refrigerator for 24 hours, then carefully skim off the cream.
 You may need to do several batches to get enough cream for making butter, but the taste is worth it.

-4 Ways to Make Butter from Raw Milk
+The Different Ways to Make Butter from Raw Milk

 The Old-Fashioned Way